| 13.1: All clothing and equipment used

 must conform to the May 1862 through April 1865 time

+period.
 13.2: Each member must be properly attired in authentic

 clothing before being able to participate on the field